 Our patent portfolio for Thiola is comprised of a patent family which is exclusively licensed from Mission Pharmacal (the "Mission patent family").
-The Mission patent family is directed to a new formulation of Thiola.
-As of December 31, 2018, this patent family included a U.S. patent application filed in 2018.
+The Mission patent family is directed to a new formulation of Thiola, known as Thiola EC.
+As of December 31, 2019, this patent family included a U.S. patent application filed in 2018 and three additional U.S. patent applications derived from the original 2018 patent application.